NXIVM: Hagiographical claims

+Raniere frequently cited having three degrees from Rensselaer Polytechnic Institute.
+However, he graduated with a 2.26 GPA, having failed or barely passed many of the upper-level math and science classes he bragged about.

-Every August, NXIVM members would gather in Silver Bay, New York, to celebrate Raniere's birthday, known as "Vanguard Week", which began as a single day and eventually expanded to 11 days.
+Every August, NXIVM members would gather in Silver Bay, New York, to celebrate Raniere's birthday.
+Raniere's annual birthday gathering was known as "Vanguard Week", which began as a single day and eventually expanded to 11 days.
 The event included "tribute ceremonies" to Raniere by NXIVM members.

-As established by prosecutors, according to several sources, including former high-ranking members of NXIVM, Raniere's word is final within NXIVM, and nothing of import happens within NXIVM without Raniere's approval.
-NXIVM students are taught that Raniere is the smartest and most ethical man in the world.
-Raniere frequently cited having earned three degrees from Rensselaer Polytechnic Institute.
-A review of his transcript shows that he graduated with a 2.26 GPA, having failed or barely passed many of the upper-level math and science classes he bragged about taking.
+According to former high-ranking members of NXIVM, Raniere's word was final within NXIVM, and nothing of import happened within NXIVM without Raniere's approval.
+NXIVM students were taught that Raniere was the smartest and most ethical man in the world.

 Claims of Raniere's superior intellect and sexual powers

 Well before co-founding NXIVM, Keith Raniere made fantastical claims about his intelligence.
 In June 1988, the Times Union profiled Raniere, reporting on his membership in the Mega Society after he achieved a high score on founder Ronald K. Hoeflin's MEGA test, an unsupervised, 48-question test published in the April 1985 issue of Omni magazine.
 Although the MEGA test has been widely criticized as not having been properly validated, the 1989 edition of the Guinness Book of World Records (the last to include a category for highest IQ) described the Hoeflin Research Group as "the most exclusive ultrahigh IQ society", and the 1989 Australian edition identified Raniere, Marilyn vos Savant, and Eric Hart as the highest-scoring members of the group.

 The 2003 Forbes exposé of NXIVM and Raniere showed that Raniere continued to make the claim of being the world's most intelligent man, with the addition of being "the most ethical."
 By the time of a 2012 Times Union article, these claims had extended to Raniere convincing some in NXIVM that "his intellectual energy sets off radar detectors."

 At Raniere's trial, testimony revealed that Raniere had convinced several girls and women that sex with him could heal their purported "disintegrations," and that his semen had supernatural qualities.
 Raniere instructed one sexual partner to seek out a virgin because he needed a "pure vessel" for reasons "energy-related and DNA-wise."